kristianrafuse/Supervised-Machine-Learning/report-template.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models. q* Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.